chungnho/love-at-first-byte/recipes/beef_malaysian_curry.md

 ## Instructions

 1. Set instant pot to saute and add oil
-2. Add minced onion, garlic and ginger, chillis, shallot and stir to coat in oil
+2. Add minced onion, garlic and ginger, chillies, shallot and stir to coat in oil
 3. Add curry paste and stir - allow to roast for 3-4 min
 4. Add beef and stir to coat - ~2 min
 5. Add 1/4 cup water to deglaze the pot